SilverLine: CPI(M) says govt will go ahead with project as Opposition intensifies agitation | Politics

 Accusing the government of registering cases under non-bailable sections against the UDF leaders and workers protesting against the project, Satheesan said the opposition workers are ready to go to jail for the cause.

 BJP state president K Surendran alleged that the Chief Minister was threatening the anti-SilverLine protesters.
-He claimed that the Left government would face intensified protests as they had faced during the controversy over Sabarimala women entry issue.
+He said that if the Left government goes ahead with the project, intensified agitation would be organised in the state, similar to that of the protests held during the controversy over Sabarimala women entry issue.

 ''The government is making a planned move to create division among the protesters.
 This agitation is the struggle of the people beyond caste, religion and politics.
 The government's reactionary stance of dividing the people on the basis of caste and religion will not work,'' Surendran claimed.